raamsri/dtreematch/README.md

 `gcc -Wall -Wextra -o dtreematch dtreematch.c $(pkg-config --cflags --libs glib-2.0)`

 #### TODO:
+  - Break it in to modules
-  - Multithread or fork with IPC or singals
+  - Multithread/fork with IPC or singals
   - Handle `strnxxx` of `string.h` stuff to avoid buffer overruns
   - Have input flags(switches) for configuring the comparison/check criteria
   - Checksum the first few bytes of the files before proceeding to do it for the entire file